openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the setSize interface to set the threshold for the size of each retrieved event package, the system ignores this setting because an invalid event package size value was passed.
+When calling the setSize interface to set the threshold for the size of each retrieved event package, the system will ignore this setting because an invalid event package size value was passed.

+**Possible Causes**

-**Possible Causes**The incoming event packet size value is negative.
+The passed event package size value is negative.

-**Processing Steps**
+**Solution**

-Pass in a natural number value for the event packet size.
+Pass a natural number as the event package size.